Skip to main content

 • character development

-• “The story itself and character development was done with a lot of care and it shows.”
+• “The story itself and character development were done with a lot of care, and it shows.”

 • “Granted, the first half of the game can be a little boring to some (especially to those who don't read books that much) as the story focuses heavily on world-building and character development through ways such as meaningless banter between the cast and uneventful situations.”